MateusGabi/graphase/README.md

 # Graphase

 Create awesome and scalable GraphQL webservices just defining types :)

-> Note: *A important step of this project of my CS graduate degree.*
+> Note: _This is an important step of this project of my CS graduate degree._

+## Info

+The examples are meant to run with **Eclipse Modeling Tools**, version **2019-09**

+### Workspaces

+The folders **development** and **runtime** folders are meant to be used as Eclipse workspaces.
+They contain the development and runtime (second Eclipse instance) projects, respectively.

+#### Development

+The **development** workspace contains the following projects.

+_Plugins containing the "GraphQL" metamodel and its implementation, as well as the generated editor:_

+- br.unicamp.ic.mo631.GraphQL
+- br.unicamp.ic.mo631.GraphQL.edit
+- br.unicamp.ic.mo631.GraphQL.editor

+_Acceleo generator to generate SVG images from GraphQL models:_

+- br.unicamp.ic.mo631.GraphQL.gen.svg

+_Examples on how to read and write model instances programmatically, that is, using the generated API:_

+- br.unicamp.ic.mo631.GraphQL.examples

+#### Runtime

+The **runtime** workspace contains the following projects:

+_Example instances of the "robodsl" metamodel_

+- examples

+## Setup

+1. Clone or download the repository
+2. Open Eclipse using the _development_ folder as workspace
+3. Import the projects from the _development_ folder (_File / Import... / Existing Projects into Workspace_)
+4. Run the launch configuration _"Eclipse Application (new Eclipse instance).launch"_
+5. Import the projects from the _runtime_ folder (_File / Import... / Existing Projects into Workspace_)

 ## Goal

 Create a powerful tool for develop easy GraphQL webservices.

 ### Steps

 - [ ] Transform JavaScript/Typescript Model layer into GraphQL Type Schema.
 It is the project scope.
 - [ ] Generate resolvers.
 It is a big problem.
 - [ ] Creates a VCS of the generated GraphQL Schema.
 - [ ] Easy deployment into production using Serverless framework or Heroku CLI.

 ## Important Concepts

 ### GraphQL (https://graphql.org/learn/)

 GraphQL Documentation: https://graphql.org/
 GraphQL Specification: https://graphql.github.io/graphql-spec/

-> Note: *This project is based on June 2018 Edition Spec*.
+> Note: _This project is based on June 2018 Edition Spec_.

 GraphQL is a query language designed to build client applications by providing an intuitive and flexible syntax and system for describing their data requirements and interactions.

 GraphQL is not a programming language capable of arbitrary computation, but is instead a language used to query application servers that have capabilities defined in this specification.
 GraphQL does not mandate a particular programming language or storage system for application servers that implement it.
 Instead, application servers take their capabilities and map them to a uniform language, type system, and philosophy that GraphQL encodes.
 This provides a unified interface friendly to product development and a powerful platform for tool‐building.

 #### Operations

 There are three types of operations that GraphQL models:

 - query – a read‐only fetch.
 - mutation – a write followed by a fetch.
 - subscription – a long‐lived request that fetches data in response to source events.